craigd00/topic-sentiment-across-sn/timelog.md

 ### 6 Oct 2021

 * *1 hour* Set up github and overleaf for project
-* *0.5 hour* created this timelog, cloned project on my PC
+* *0.5 hour* Created this timelog, cloned project on my PC
+* *0.5 hour* Created a wiki for the Github, added previous weeks minutes